-You might not even need to buy travel insurance!!
+But wait….you might not even need to buy travel insurance!!

 Depending on the credit card you have, if you buy the entire round trip flight ticket with this card, it might give you a free basic travel insurance as well.
 Visa, Mastercard, American Express and Diners all have this option.
 You must get in contact with your card provider or check its website to see if your card has this benefit and how it works.
 Usually, it covers the mandatory Schengen travel assistance described above.
 But remember, it is an international health insurance, not a travel insurance.
 So, unlike travel insurance, if you have your flight canceled, lose your luggage, or have any other problem not related to health, you will not be covered.
 It’s also a very basic one and does not cover risk activities and most sports.
 Obviously, this is no good either if you are using miles to buy your ticket.
 And don’t forget that these insurances from credit cards usually only last for 31 days.
 After that, if you are still traveling, you will have to acquire a regular travel insurance.

 CORRECTION: After a comment from the reader Alex in our Portuguese version of this article, we corrected the above information.
-In the case of the Visa Platinum credit card, if you are issued a ticket using miles that you acquired by using the card itself and then pay the fees of the ticket with it, you will also be entitled to its travel insurance.
+In the case of the Visa Platinum credit card, if you are issued a ticket using miles that you acquired by using the card itself and then pay the fees of the ticket with it, you will also be entitled to its worldwide travel insurance.
 In other words, you can get the insurance by using the card to buy a round-trip ticket or by using miles received because of the card to buy the ticket and then using the card to pay associated taxes and fees.
 However, I would suggest you confirm this information with your own credit card provider since the same credit cards tend to have different benefits depending on the country where they are issued.
 Thanks for the info, Alex!

 Schengen Eligibility Coverage Letter:

 For those who bought their flight ticket using a MasterCard Platinum and are going to Europe, here is the link to issue the Schengen Eligibility Coverage Letter.
-You may have to show the immigration authorities this letter in case they ask for proof of travel insurance coverage: http://www.aigtravelguard.net/mastercard
+You may have to show the immigration authorities this letter in case they ask for proof of travel insurance coverage: https://www.aigtravelguard.net/mastercard

 2. Use your health insurance from home

-Quick note about travel insurance for cruises:
+A quick note about travel insurance for cruises trips:

-HCC sent me an email confirming that they even cover evacuation depending on the situation, in their Atlas plan included.
-For Nomads, the coverage for cruises is automatic, but remember that the age limit is 66 years old!
+HCC sent me an email confirming that their cruise travel insurance (Atlas Travel) even cover evacuation in their Atlas plan, depending on the situation.
+For WorldNomads, the coverage for cruises is automatic, but remember that the age limit is 66 years old!
 For HCC, there is no age limit!

-I haven’t received any confirmation from Alliaz.
+I haven’t received any confirmation from Allianz.